-Amir leads NRGI’s portfolio of research and policy analysis, technical assistance, capacity development and advocacy related to legal and economic issues.
-Amir works closely with his team to continue to support the work of NRGI regional and country teams, and to promote new innovations in the team’s programmatic offer and areas of expertise, while contributing to the strategic direction of NRGI more broadly.
+Amir leads NRGI’s portfolio of research, policy analysis, technical assistance, capacity development and advocacy related to legal and economic issues.
+Amir works closely with his team to support the work of NRGI regional and country teams in areas such as legal reform and economic analysis relevant to good governance of the oil, gas and mining sectors, while also contributing to the strategic direction of NRGI more broadly.

-Amir has a J.D. and a B.A. in history, both from the University of California, Berkeley.
+Amir has degrees in history and law, both from the University of California, Berkeley.
 He also studied international relations at Sciences Po.
-Amir is fluent in English, French and Farsi and has aspirations of speaking Arabic.
+Amir is fluent in English, French and Farsi.

 Governance Programs Director